uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 ## Releases vs. Staging

 Some customers prefer to do "Releases".
 They prepare *Content* and re-assign all Clients to the new Channels and do not move the *Content* along the *Lifecycle*.
-*Content Builds*s can be used for this as well.
+*Content Build*s can be used for this as well.
 While using *Filters* and assigning Sources in a *Content Project* you can create a "Release" just by *building* the *Content Build* with just one *Environment*.

 To create the next *Release* it would be helpful to be able to "copy" the *Content Project*.
 This would copy all attached *Sources* and *Filters* under a new name